 In this lesson you can learn how to talk about football in English.
 Even if you don’t like football it’s a great idea to know a little bit of football vocabulary!
 Why?
 When I go to different countries, if I’m wearing my football top, then more people just start speaking to me.
-Talking about football will make it easier for you to start using your English and make new friends.
+When you know how to talk about football in English, it will be easier for you to start using your English and make new friends.

 In this lesson, we’re going to go to a football match.
 It’s an important game for me, and I’m very excited.
 I hope you are, too!
 Ready?
 Let’s go.